Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Neighbouring Set Data Structure for intersection graphs

-We start by sorting the set $V$ by the $x$ coordinate.
-Denote by $v_1,v_2,\ldots,v_n$ consecutive points in this order.
-This way, points between two vertical lines correspond to an interval in $v_1,\ldots,v_n$.
+We start by sorting the set $V$ by the $x$ coordinate, so we assume that $V = v_1,v_2,\ldots,v_n$ follows this order.
+This way, points between any two vertical lines correspond to an interval in $v_1,\ldots,v_n$.

-The data structure is a single persistent segment tree.
+The SSDS data structure is a single persistent segment tree.
 Each node is responsible for points $v_a,v_{a+1},\ldots v_b$ for some $a,b$ and each leaf is responsible for a single point from the set $V$.
-We use roots for versions of segment tree as representatives of sets.
+As before, we use copies of the root as representatives of sets.